 With added features like stereo in/out and digital tweakability, this pedal might be a game changer in the spring reverb niche – we’ll add it right away to our dedicated article about the Best Spring Reverb Pedals on the market.

-Here are bunch of videos for you:
+Here are a bunch of videos for you:

 Source Audio’s engineering team of Bob Chidlaw and Jesse Remignanti put years of collective man-hours into capturing every nuance and idiosyncrasy of the spring reverb and tremolo effects from some of the music gear industry’s most iconic guitar amps and outboard gear.
 The result is indisputable sound quality with magnificent tonal depth and precision.